ryan-gorzek/trachtenberg-lab/README.md

 ## Related Preprints

-Use and citation of this code should refer to the relevant manuscript(s):
+Use and citation of some code should refer to the relevant manuscript(s):

 * Gorzek R, Trachtenberg JT.
 2025. **Comparative transcriptomics reveals shifts in cortical architecture at the metatherian/eutherian transition.** *bioRxiv* [doi.org/10.1101/2025.10.03.680397](doi.org/10.1101/2025.10.03.680397).
   Figure-generation notebooks and cross-species transcriptomic tools live under `transcriptomics/V1` and `transcriptomics/Stereo-seq`.
 These are currently being curated into a manuscript-specific repository and R package.